 species of microorganisms, plants and animals.
 Wetlands serve as a resting place for migratory birds and a nursery for many young animals.
 The microorganisms, plants, and animals that find shelter in the wetlands serve as food for other microorganisms, plants, and animals.

 Photo: Birds feeding in Savannas in St. Lucie County, Florida.
 Photo courtesy of South Florida Water Management District.
-Lastly, wetlands provide a sink in which

 energy is stored.
 Energy is the ability to do